mnalli/msm/README.md

 vim $MSM_STORE
 ```

-Note: always leave one white line between one snippet and its neighbors.
+Always leave one white line between one snippet and its neighbors.
+You can run
+`msm validate` to validate the snippet store after you modified it.

 ## Snippet format